 Helsinki is big enough for an introvert like me to find my own peace.
-Here everyone can participate in their community as much as they want and are able to.

 For the musician Aleksi Pahkala, the best thing about Helsinki is its suitable size and untouched beaches.
 Those are the bits of coast that he often runs along.
 "Helsinki has 130 kilometres of shoreline.
 I like the fact that it is not all built up and developed."

 Pahkala grew up in the Vantaa suburb of Rajatorppa in the 1970s but often rode the bus number 362 into Helsinki to spend his allowance at the Fennica and Oskun Divari record shops.
 He moved to the capital right away when it became possible.
 "Helsinki felt more free and open than Vantaa.
 Streel-level shops, culture, record stores, clubs, and more people like myself."
 Selling and buying records also became a profession for Pahkala later on.
 He worked for years at the legendary Stupido Shop record store on the central pedestrian street Iso Roobertinkatu.
 Community was at the heart of the job.
 "I was like a bartender without booze at the check-out.
 Titles didn't exist and any customer walking in could have been a perfectly ordinary guy or a millionaire.
 We discussed any and all topics, from family troubles to world politics and music."

 Today, Pahkala is head of the All That Plazz record label, and also works as a musician and presenter.
 He hopes that brick-and-mortar culture will not be wiped out due to high rents and the Internet, and instead lives on also in the future.
 "Small local streetside shops and services are gems that are important for the community.
 We should nurture this type of culture."